SustainAPI/.github/profile/README.md

 ### Why
 - Climate change is an urgent problem
 - It’s hard: taking climate action is arduous.
 It takes time to source high quality climate projects and integrate them into operation.
+Likewise, climate tech sources lack the software infrastructure for digital transactions
 - Growing solutions: lots of new startups building around climate-friendly products/services
 - Regulations: governments are in talk to mandate corporate emission reporting.
 This enables corporations to identify and take climate actions on weak points
 - Growing solutions: growing number of new startups building around climate-friendly products & services